Affordable Housing: Defining the Problem

 The amended formula for this affordability scheme is the following.

-Learn from and scavenge failure.
+Learn from and vulture on failure.

 Learning from Failure